mullinmax/onedev-python-project-boilerplate/README.md

 ## How to Setup

 - Make a new OneDev repository and copy the contents of this repository into it.
-  - **Note: the project name is used in the CI/CD pipelines to push to DockerHub, PyPI, and GitHub.
+  - **Note: the project name is used in the CI/CD pipelines to push to DockerHub, and GitHub.
 If they do not match the pipeline will break**
 - Update the following values in setup.py:
     - name
     - version